Data Scientist Resume Keywords (2026)

 Data Scientist resume keywords by category (ATS checklist)

 Expand each category for a full keyword list and phrasing patterns.
-These sections replace thin one-line summaries—use them as your master checklist before tailoring to a job description.
+Use them as your master checklist, then confirm coverage with the resume keyword scanner.

 Core Keywords